Vantiq/vantiq-sdk-micro/README.md

 * **src/vme** - contains the c sources and header files that comprise the entire library. the compile down to both a libvme.a as well as its dynamically loaded equivalent (libvme.dylib on OS X, libvme.so on Linux)
+* **src/vmeTest** - contains the c sources and header files that integrate with CUnit to run regression tests against the SDK.
 * **src/vipo** - contains the sources for a prototype application built atop libvme that connects to a simulated Deep Packet Inspector (DPI) to request any / all device discovery data and then publishes that resulting JSON discovery data to the VANTIQ server.
 It can use either inet or local sockets to fetch the data, and relies on libvme to leverage HTTPS